GenomicsNX/TreeFar/README.md

 <b>Two output files are generated.</b>
 - The first is quantification of all the segments prior to analysis by TreeFar (example [here](results/Quant_8hDex_vs_cont.csv)).
 - The second is the final output table (example [here](results/NMD_8hDex_vs_cont.csv).
-Note that the 3’UTR segments filtered out of the analysis are dropped to the end of the table, with the reason for exclusion in the “FILTER” column.
+Note that the 3’UTR segments filtered out of the analysis are dropped to the end of the table, with the reason for exclusion in the "FILTER" column.
 For explanation of segdiff and normdiff calculations, see schematic and the paper methods section.

 <b>The output is a comma-separated file with the following columns:</b><br/>